kobeash/vulnfinder/readme.md

 - The tool is read-only and does not exploit vulnerabilities.
 - JSON output is suitable for automation or integration with other tools.
 - CLI output is designed for quick human inspection.
+- Dependencies are installed locally in `deps` to avoid system-wide installation.

+---

+## License

+MIT License © Your Name

+---

+## Contribution

+Contributions, suggestions, and improvements are welcome!
+Feel free to submit issues or pull requests.